hyperledger/iroha-2-docs/src/guide/python.md

 ## 3. Registering a Domain

-It is important to remember, that Iroha python is wrapping `rust` code.
+It is important to remember, that Iroha python is wrapping Rust code.
 As such. many of Python's idioms are not yet accommodated: for example, there's no duck-typing of the `Register` instruction.

 ```python
 from iroha2.data_model.isi import *